jonasbg/paste/pastectl/README.md

-# Paste CLI
+# Pastectl

 A command-line tool for uploading and downloading files to/from paste.torden.tech with end-to-end encryption.
+Named `pastectl` to avoid conflicts with the Unix `paste` command.

 ## Features